 Please feel free to give us a call with any questions that you may have.

 Midwives can take the place of an OB for low risk pregnancies and will maintain the same schedule of prenatal visits throughout your pregnancy.
-Your midwife will do all of your blood work in the office and will send you to an ultrasound clinic for necessary ultrasounds.
+Your midwife will do all of your blood work in her office and will send you to an ultrasound clinic for necessary ultrasounds.